 The credit exposure on derivatives is disclosed gross of any collateral held.
-At 31 March 2023, the group and company held £45.8 million (2022: £49.2 million) as collateral in relation to derivative financial instruments (included within short-term bank borrowings - fixed in note A4).
+At 31 March 2023 the group held £45.8 million (2022: £49.2 million) and the company held £nil million (2022: £nil) as collateral in relation to derivative financial instruments (included within short-term bank borrowings - fixed, in note A3).